 In 1976, actor Peter Strauss purchased the property then later sold the ranch to the Santa Monica Mountains Conservancy, which today allows visitors to come enjoy its natural and cultural history.

 Further to the east, is Malibou Lake and Paramount Ranch, both located in the 2700-acre Santa Monica Mountains National Recreation Area.
 The ranch was once used to make movies and television westerns and is now open for visitors to stroll through what remains of its western town facade.

-Malibou Lake is nearby, although private, you can drive along its border where travelers can sneak a peek at the many multimillion dollar estates that line its shoreline.
+Malibou Lake is nearby, although private, you can drive along its border where travelers can sneak a peek at the many multimillion-dollar estates that line its shoreline.

-From the lake, the highway veers south and winds its way through a section called the “snake” — a short 21-turn section just above one of the most famous motorcyclist and biker hangouts in the world.
+From the lake, the highway veers south and winds its way through a section called the “snake” — a short 21-turn section just above one of the most famous motorcyclists and biker hangouts in the world.

 Known as the Rock Store, this Mecca of motorized madness is the one the best places to drink, eat and enjoy some the coolest machinery known to man.

-Weekend warriors and Hollywood’s famous rub elbows here on any given weekend, as the Rock Store’s parking lot, is filled with interesting and exotic motorcycles (and a few cars), whether of the sport variety or the American V-Twin chopper type.
+Weekend warriors and Hollywood’s famous rub elbows here on any given weekend, as the Rock Store’s parking lot, is filled with interesting and exotic motorcycles (and a few cars), whether of the sports variety or the American V-Twin chopper type.